adidongs1/adidongs1/README.md

 ## Software Skills
 - Hands-on practice with MS Word, Excel, and PowerPoint.
-- Proficient with the internet, social media, and blogging.
+- Proficient in using the internet, and social media.
 - Familiar with WordPress, Canva, Figma.
-- Knowledge of JavaScript, HTML, HTML5, CSS, jQuery and Bootstrap.
+- Knowledge of JavaScript, HTML, CSS.
+- Familiar in using framework CSS like Bootstrap and TailwindCSS
+- Experience using javascript libraries such as reactJS (Vite)

 ## Languages Known